oracle-livelabs/developer/modernize-peoplesoft-with-conversational-ai/Lab1/1-configure-oda.md

 1. Sign in to your ODA instance; URL and credentials will be provided by the moderators.

-2. Click on the Hamburger icon in the far left to expand the side menu; then navigate to Development > Skills and search for Epro (this is what was 'pulled' in Step 2).
+2. Click on the Hamburger icon in the far left to expand the side menu; then navigate to Development > Skills and search for Epro (this is what was 'pulled' in prior).
 Click on the 3 dots icons and select **Clone**.

     * In the ensuing dialog name the skill ocw\_psft\_oda\_YOURSTUDENTNUMBER